Trevor-2/Sparx-hack/README.md

 ## Notes
 1. Each time the program is executed, the last screenshot will be automatically deleted.
-2. For some reasons, Bookwork code 2C might turned to Calculator lol
+2. For some reasons, Bookwork code 2C might turned to Calculator lol.
-3. Bookwork check may take more time to load
+3. Bookwork check may take more time to load.
-4. You MUST run this program in background
+4. You MUST run this program in background.
+5. after answer qustion, wait for 1-2 second, screenshot take time.

 ## Acknowledgments
 This project is written by OpenAI's ChatGPT.